-Our alert program acts on behalf of law enforcement in notifying communities nationwide about a missing child (potentially Autistic/have a cognitive disability) or elderly person (often with Alzheimer’s/dementia), the disabled, and college students.
-This program is active only by law enforcement and is available to all municipal, state and federal law enforcement agencies in the USA.
+Intent: Our alert program acts on behalf of law enforcement in notifying communities nationwide about a missing child (potentially Autistic/have a cognitive disability) or elderly person (often with Alzheimer’s/dementia), the disabled, and college students.
+This program is only actived by law enforcement and is available to all municipal, state and federal law enforcement agencies in the USA.

 Our Child Abduction Response Team (C.A.R.T.)
 Notification Program is the activation arm for many C.A.R.T.s throughout the country.
 This program uses a pre-established calling list set up with A Child Is Missing by the team’s liaison and, when notified by the team, A Child Is Missing activates the team and deploys it to the command post set up to respond to the child abduction.
 This program was the first of its kind in Florida.